Broker

 Your assets are divided between after-tax and retirement accounts.
 Within each account, assets may be held in “cash,” including inflation-protected bonds, or S&P index instruments.

-In this year, we draw cash and S&P. Cash draws are denominated in today’s dollars.
-The S&P withdrawal is denominated in S&P units, or multiples of the S&P average.
-The dollar figure is an estimate and will vary depending on market performance.
-Some years you get more, some less.
+In this year, we draw cash and S&P. Cash draws are denominated in current dollars.
+The blue font is used to distinguish actual current dollar figures from modeled estimates of market performance.
+The S&P withdrawal is denominated in S&P units, or multiples of the S&P average (predicted to be $8951 in 2048).
+It will vary depending on market performance.
+Note that, given current valuations, we are depending on the market for only 15% of our 2048 income.

-The draw includes after-tax expenses and estimated tax payment.
+The draw includes $110K of after-tax expenses and an estimated $8724 tax payment.

-Figures at the bottom show tax imputs from your investments.
+Figures at the bottom show tax inputs from your before-tax account and traditional IRA(s).

 Four charts are shown.
 Swipe to view each in turn.